-As of October 9, 2023, the water supply storage level in Lake Mendocino was 74,998 acrefeet.
-This storage level is approximately 74.4 percent of the major deviation storage curve for this time of year.
-Figure 2 shows observed storage in Lake Mendocino from 2014 through October 9, 2023.
-Current operations at Lake Mendocino are conducted under the Forecast Informed Reservoir Operations (FIRO) program, which implemented a major deviation to the reservoir's Water Control Manual allowing discretionary encroachment into the reservoir's flood control pool.
+As of August 14, 2024, the water supply storage level in Lake Mendocino was 79,657 acre-feet.
+This storage level is approximately 72.4 percent of the water supply storage curve for this time of year.
+Figure 2 shows observed storage in Lake Mendocino from 2015 through August 14, 2024.
+Current U.S. Army Corps of Engineers (USACE) flood control operations at Lake Mendocino are conducted under the Forecast Informed Reservoir Operations (FIRO) program, which implemented a major deviation to the reservoir's Water Control Manual allowing discretionary encroachment into the reservoir's flood control pool.
+From May 11th through October 1st, the FIRO major deviation storage curve is equivalent to the water supply storage curve of the Water Control Manual at a constant 111,000 acrefeet.